SeanFxyz/assembler_exemplar/docs/programming/file_formats.md

 ###### *Assembler Exemplar* Programmer's Documentation
 # File Formats

-## Score File

-A score file `score.json` will be maintained for the player.
-This score file tracks
-level completion, the names of known valid solutions the player has created, and the scoring information for those solutions.
-It is an ordinary plaintext JSON file containing a JSON object with the following keys:

-* `"completed"` - An array containing the names of completed levels.
-* `"levels"` - An object mapping level names to objects containing level-specific score data.
-These objects will each have the following keys:

-             - `"top"` - a "score object" that records the top score achieved for the level, even if the solution that produced this score no longer exists or has been modified
-             - `"solutions"` - object mapping solution names to "score objects"

 ## Solution Save Files

 Solution files describe the contents of the player's solutions to a